CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 45 minutes to 112 minutes and 30 seconds, plus 4 minutes 10 seconds to 8 minutes 20 seconds per level<br />
 *Stamina Cost*: 8000, minus 250 per level to a minimum of 4000<br />
 *Channeling Time*: 250 moves, minus 13 moves per level to a minimum of 50<br />
 *Effects*: Greatly increases the psion’s metabolic efficiency.
-Hunger, thirst, fatigue grow 25% more slowly and the basal metabolic rate is reduced by 25%.
+Hunger, thirst, sleepiness grow 25% more slowly and the basal metabolic rate is reduced by 25%.
 All of these bonuses increase by 2% per level to a maximum of 70% increase.<br />
 *Prerequisites*: Temperature Adaptability 8, Adrenaline Trigger 6 *or* Physical Enhancement 12<br />

 ## Combat Dance